 Moreover, as patients expect more information and two-way conversations, Medical Affairs has the opportunity to gain deeper insights into patients' needs through patient advocacy groups.
 The ability of Medical Affairs to take advantage of social media will further provide new insights into the patients' point of view.

+Exhibit 2

-Figure 2 - New media opportunities are relevant to Medical Affairs
+Many social media opportunities are relevant to Medical Affairs

 In order to engage and partner with healthcare stakeholders to understand patients' needs, Medical Affairs should do the following: